What is bleed?

 How to add bleed to a document

 We suggest you use InDesign for your print layout files.
 To add bleed in InDesign, you can go to File > Document Set Up > Bleed.
 In the box, type .125.
 Make sure it is copied to each side that will be trimmed.
-After your document has bleed, extend any image or color that goes up to the edge into that bleed area.
-Note: Make sure to keep text about .25" away from the edge of the trim to ensure it will print properly.
+After your document has the bleed added, extend any image or color that goes up to the edge into that bleed area.
+Note: Make sure to keep text about .25″ away from the edge of the trim to ensure it will print properly.
+We cannot always guarantee that objects beyond this edge will properly make it through the cutting process.

 Add bleed when exporting a PDF

 When you export the file as a PDF, make sure to go to Marks and Bleed and check Use Document Bleed Settings and Crop Marks.
-The crop marks will show you and the printer where the document should be trimmed.
-You do not need to check "Bleed Marks," but you can if you wish.
+You and the printer will see the crop marks and know where to cut.
+You do not need to check “Bleed Marks,” but you can if you wish for extra assurance.

 Troubleshooting: